How to Use Fonts Effectively in Website DesignDecember 3, 2020 By everybody , aka mind

 1. Use a Minimal Number of Fonts and Styles

+Web design impacts content marketing, SEO, accessibility, and more; and, fonts are a big part of that.
 One of the common mistakes people make when using fonts in their website design is using too many or not bothering to determine the minimal number they need.
+Typography trends can create a cool look, but they’re easy to get wrong.
 Using more than three fonts often makes your website look odd, and it can have a destructive impact on the user.

 However, using less than three fonts or styles is also often not feasible.
 In this case, people won’t be able to differentiate headings and subheadings.
 Use three font styles to start and make sure they complement each other.
 One style for the main heading, one for the subheading, and one for the body.